amsardesai/middleman-protect-emails/README.md

 [![Code Climate](https://codeclimate.com/github/amsardesai/middleman-protect-emails/badges/gpa.svg)](https://codeclimate.com/github/amsardesai/middleman-protect-emails)
 [![Test Coverage](https://codeclimate.com/github/amsardesai/middleman-protect-emails/badges/coverage.svg)](https://codeclimate.com/github/amsardesai/middleman-protect-emails)

-**middleman-protect-emails** is a [Middleman](http://middlemanapp.com) extension that encrypts email links on your page on the server-side and decodes them on the client-side, cleanly avoiding spam bots with no visible impacts to your users.
+**middleman-protect-emails** is a [Middleman](http://middlemanapp.com) extension that encrypts email links on your page on the server-side and decodes them on the client-side, avoiding spam bots with no visible impacts to your users.

-This gem makes use of a simple [ROT13](http://en.wikipedia.org/wiki/ROT13) encryption algorithm to encrypt email links.
+This gem makes use of the [ROT13](http://en.wikipedia.org/wiki/ROT13) encryption algorithm to encrypt email links.
 Users must have Javascript enabled on their computers for the decoding stage to work.

 ## Installation